-Herewith the Governance Report as it relates to the application of the 16 (applicable) principles as per part 5 of the King Report on Corporate Governance 2016 (King IV).
+Herewith the Governance Reporting as it relates to the application of the 16 (applicable) principles as per part 5 of KING REPORT ON CORPORATE GOVERNANCE 2016 (KING IV):

 The governing body should lead ethically and effectively.

 The board of directors of Randgold constitutes the governing body and the directors hold one another accountable for decision making and ethical behaviour.